Central Bureau of Investigation: Special Police Establishment

 The Bureau of Investigation traces its origins to the Special Police Establishment (SPE), a Central Government Police force, which was set up in 1941 by the Government of India to investigate bribery and corruption in transactions with the War and Supply Department of India.
 It had its headquarters in Lahore.
 The Superintendent of the SPE was Qurban Ali Khan, who later opted for Pakistan during the Partition of India.
 The first legal adviser of the War Department was Rai Sahib Karam Chand Jain.
 After the end of the war, there was a continued need for a central governmental agency to investigate bribery and corruption by central-government employees.
 Sahib Karam Chand Jain remained its legal advisor when the department was transferred to the Home Department by the 1946 Delhi Special Police Establishment Act.

-This is DSPE's scope was enlarged to cover all departments of the Government of India.
-Its jurisdiction extended to the Union Territories, and could be further extended to the states with the consent of the state governments involved.
-Sardar Patel, first Deputy Prime Minister of free India and head of the Home Department, desired to weed out corruption in erstwhile princely states such as Jodhpur, Rewa and Tonk.
-Patel directed Legal Advisor Karam Chand Jain to monitor criminal proceedings against the dewans and chief ministers of those states.
-The DSPE acquired its popular current name, Central Bureau of Investigation, through a Home Ministry resolution on 1 April 1963.

-CBI takes shape

-The CBI established a reputation as India's foremost investigative agency with the resources for complicated cases, and it was requested to assist the investigation of crimes such as murder, kidnapping and terrorism.
-The Supreme Court and a number of High Courts in the country also began assigning such investigations to the CBI on the basis of petitions filed by aggrieved parties.
-In 1987, the CBI was divided into the following divisions: the Anti-Corruption Division, the Special Crimes Division, the Economic Offences Division, the Policy and International Police Cooperation Division, the Administration Division, the Directorate of Prosecution Division and the Central Forensic Science Laboratory Division.